 Victims of delivery driver accidents do not deserve to suffer under a mountain of medical bills over a simple take-out order.
 Instead, they deserve fair representation in an auto accident claim from an experienced New York food delivery accident attorney.
-If you were injured in an accident with a food delivery driver, contact the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, by calling (212) 986-7353 to discuss your case.
+If you were injured in a collision with a food delivery driver, contact the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, by calling (212) 986-7353 to discuss your case.

 Several services operate throughout New York’s neighborhoods, including:

 - Wholefoods through Amazon Grocery